bobby-ko/n8n-nodes-mongodb-ex/README.md

 - Target array elements precisely with arrayFilters and positional operators
 - Perform single or bulk operations (insertMany/updateMany/bulkWrite)
 - Automatic type coercion for ObjectId and ISO dates
+- Subnode support - use it as a tool for AI Agents

 ## Installation